 Select the Analysis tab and the Analysis Graph.
 Make note of the results obtained for Transmissivity and Storativity, using Theis analysis.

-You will now add the trend correction to the observed drawdown measurements.
+In this section of the Exercise, you will add a trend correction to the observed drawdown measurements.

 Return to the Water Levels tab.
 Add a Data correction, by clicking on the “down” arrow beside the Add Data Correction button, and selecting Trend Correction.